Skip to main content

 Build a Complete Recovery Plan

-Assign clear roles in your recovery team, including:
+Assign clear roles in your recovery team.
+The team should include:

 • Technical team members

-Communication plans should cover both internal updates and external messaging across multiple channels.
+Communication plans must address internal and external people through multiple channels.

 Protect Your Business With LeadingIT

-At LeadingIT, we help Chicago businesses design complete backup and recovery strategies that protect against cyber threats and regional weather risks.
-Our managed IT services include automated backups, ongoing monitoring, regular testing, and complete disaster recovery planning.
+At LeadingIT, we help Chicago businesses set up complete backup and data recovery strategies that protect against cyber-attacks and regional weather risks.
+Our managed IT services include automatic backup systems, regular testing, and complete disaster recovery planning.

-We provide proactive oversight, 24/7 monitoring, and full compliance support.
-This ensures your recovery capabilities meet business goals and industry regulations.
+We provide proactive monitoring, 24/7 coverage, and comprehensive security oversight.
+This ensures your recovery capabilities meet business goals while following industry rules.

 ✅ Predictable monthly pricing